Sir Francis Wollryche

 Reverend Edward Arthur Chichester1

-Reverend Edward Arthur Chichester was born in 1849 at Ireland.2 He married Hon.
-Mary Agnes Cubitt, daughter of George Cubitt, 1st Baron Ashcombe and Laura Joyce, on 23 April 1884 at Dorking, Surrey, England.1,2 He died on 30 September 1925.1
+Reverend Edward Arthur Chichester was born on 23 February 1849 at IrelandG.2 He was the son of Reverend George Vaughan Chichester and Harriet Eleanor Lyle.3 He married Hon.
+Mary Agnes Cubitt, daughter of George Cubitt, 1st Baron Ashcombe and Laura Joyce, on 23 April 1884 at Dorking, Surrey, EnglandG.1,2 He died on 30 September 1925 at age 76.1

-He graduated with a Master of Arts (M.A.).1 He was the Vicar at Dorking, Surrey, England.1 He held the office of Hon.
+He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.)4 He was the Vicar between 1885 and 1921 at Dorking, Surrey, EnglandG.1 He was Rural Dean (R.D.) of Winchester.4 He held the office of Hon.
 Canon of Winchester.1

 Children of Reverend Edward Arthur Chichester and Hon.
 Mary Agnes Cubitt